rclone/rclone/docs/content/commands/rclone_copyurl.md

 ### Options

 ```
+  -a, --auto-filename   Get the file name from the url and use it for destination file path
   -h, --help            help for copyurl
 ```

 See the [global flags page](/flags/) for global options not listed here.